The race to defuse Congo’s carbon bomb

 And yet, in a striking contradiction, the country also reported a massive volume of emissions in a separate 2018 document filed to the United Nations as part of a separate program focused on reducing deforestation.
 Congo, which stands to gain millions of dollars in payments if it shows improvement, claimed that its present-day losses from deforestation already exceed a billion tons of carbon dioxide per year.

-LEFT: A farmer stands in a rice field in an agricultural area next to the peat bog in Indjolo, in the area of Bikoro, Équateur Province of Congo, on July 5.
+LEFT: A farmer stands in a rice field in an agricultural area next to the peat bog in Indjolo, in the area of Bikoro, Équateur Province.
 Rice fields offer a source of income for surrounding communities.
-RIGHT: Logs lay sawed in a rice field in Équateur Province of Congo, on July 5.
-Environmentalists fear that peatlands will be sold off to loggers, who will contribute to carbon emissions in the Congo Basin.
+RIGHT: Logs lay sawed in a rice field.
+Environmentalists fear that peatlands will be sold off to loggers, which would release vast amounts of carbon dioxide into the atmosphere.

 Scientific reviewers for the United Nations flagged the numbers, noting that the report “does not maintain consistency” with the country’s own prior filings about its emissions.
 Any draining of Congo’s peatlands would likely cause a similarly murky but massive amount of carbon emissions silently seeping into the atmosphere without being accurately counted — unless financial aid is offered to carry out better measurements.